 Before you begin, install ossutil.

-ossutil api invoke-operation --op-name put-bucket-requester-qos-info --method PUT --bucket=examplebucket --parameters requesterQosInfo --parameters qosRequester=362xxxx --body file://qos.xml(Optional) To list the bandwidth configurations of all RAM roles in the resource pool, run the following command.
+examplebucketand362xxxxwith your values):ossutil api invoke-operation --op-name put-bucket-requester-qos-info --method PUT --bucket=examplebucket --parameters requesterQosInfo --parameters qosRequester=362xxxx --body file://qos.xml(Optional) List all RAM role bandwidth configurations in the resource pool:

 ossutil api invoke-operation --op-name list-resource-pool-requester-qos-infos --method GET --parameters resourcePool=examplePool --parameters requesterQosInfo